-Belgium, the heart of the European Union, has in its midst a quirky sense of humour and a capital that thrives on eccentricity.
+Belgium, the heart of the European Union, has in its midst a quirky sense of humor and a capital that thrives on eccentricity.
 A commingling of histories, one can imagine Brussels skipping stones on water, and grinning widely.

 Often ignored for other major cities on the continent, there’s a lot that one can discover in Brussels, that often goes unnoticed.